choria-io/website/docs/content/development/mcorpc/externalagents/_index.md

 ### Logging

-Any output your agent produce on *STDOUT* is logged at *INFO* level on the server.
+Any output your agent produces on *STDOUT* is logged at *INFO* level on the server.
 Any *STDERR* output is logged as *ERROR* level on the server.

 ### Distribution